reddit/devvit/devvit-docs/docs/earn-money/reddit_developer_funds.md

 - The community comes first.
 Apps should only be installed where relevant, useful, or enriching
 - Up to three apps per developer can qualify for the funds program.
 - Apps should be unique, original, and created by you.
-  - A significant portion of the code and app UI should be original (see the platform [devviquette](https://developers.reddit.com/docs/guidelines))
+  - A significant portion of the code and app UI should be original and follow our [rules](../devvit_rules.md)
   - Forked versions of apps must be significantly different in concept and function
-  - You are welcome to use elements from example code or templates as a starting point for your project, as well as tools from [Devvit Kit](https://github.com/reddit/devvit-kit)
+  - You are welcome to use elements from example code or templates as a starting point for your project
 - Apps must be on the latest version of Devvit

-To be eligible for the program please sign up by [creating a developer account](https://developers.reddit.com/create-account).
+To be eligible for the program please sign up by [creating an app](https://developers.reddit.com/new).
 You must have a verified reddit email in order to receive onboarding instructions.

 ## Tracking